Copenhagen Zoo: Asia

 In the "Asia" (Asien) section, visitors can see Oriental small-clawed otters, red pandas, Malayan tapirs, Amur leopards and tigers, Asian elephants, and other animals.

 The new Elephant House, which opened in June 2008, is designed by Norman Foster in cooperation with the Danish landscape architect Stig L. Andersson.
 It houses Asian elephants, and contains two glass-domed enclosures.
 One is for cows and calves and measures 45 by 23 m.
 The other is 30 by 15 m and is for bulls, kept in separate pens during the mating season for fear of fights.
 The building also contain an exhibit space and a small lecture hall.
 The enclosures open out through mighty rusted steel doors into am almost 1 hectare big landscaped paddock with a pool 3 m deep and 60 m long.

 The paddock's border with Frederiksberg Gardens, once a 3 m high wall, has been opened up so that people in the park can watch the elephants.

 Africa

 Most of the "Africa" (Afrika) section is taken up by the "Savanna" (Savannen) area.
 This is an open field with a visitor bridge above containing species such as white rhinoceroses, giraffes, impalas, sable antelopes, ostriches and plains zebras.
-The hippopotamuses, which have their own separate enclosure, also has partial access to the Savanna.
+The hippopotamuses, which have their own separate enclosure, also have partial access to the Savanna.
 Other species in the Africa section are okapis, Abyssinian ground hornbills, Congo peafowl, caracals and meerkats.